mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **STANDARDS AND ASSUMPTIONS**
 In order to use this supplement you will need one of the **_Traveller_** rules sets.
 Statistics are included for T20 and for Classic
 **_Traveller_** (CT), though other rules sets can be used with a minimum of work.
 This supplement is designed to be used in the
-Official Traveller Universe (OTU) although the design could be used in any setting that uses Traveller’s starship design rules.
+Official Traveller Universe (OTU) although the design could be used in any setting that uses Traveller's starship design rules.
 **Dates:** All dates correspond to the standard Imperial calendar from the OTU.
 This supplement is officially dated 320-1110 (the 320th day of the 1110th year since the founding of the Third Imperium).
 **Place:** The starship detailed in this supplement can be used anywhere in charted space, although the adventure seeds and